Everything you need to know about Hannibal Mejbri: ‘He takes the p*ss’

 Born in January 2003, Mejbri started his career at Paris FC and AC Boulogne-Billancourt before moving to Monaco in 2017.

-The teenager took it well, however, and had the last laugh after Manchester United beat their rivals 1-0 at Old Trafford.
+But he took it well and had the last laugh when United beat their rivals 1-0.

 Where he plays

-Mejbri is a creative midfielder and has mainly featured in the No.10 position for United but is able to play anywhere across the midfield three.
+Mejbri is a creative midfielder and has mainly featured in the No.10 position for United but is able to play anywhere across the midfield three and like many young attacking midfielders will likely get his first chances in the first team out wide.

-The youngster has already drawn comparisons with compatriot Paul Pogba due to his technical skills, excellent vision and confidence on the ball.
+The youngster has already drawn comparisons with Paul Pogba due to his technical skills, excellent vision, versatility in midfield, and his confidence on the ball.
+With Pogba surely leaving United, Mejbri has been seen by many as a long-term successor to the Frenchman in the squad.

 What he said